UNINETTSigma2/documentation/code_development/guides/gpu_usage.md

 ### Device monitoring

-The device monitoring option provides additional metrics about a GPU-device; in particular, SM (Streaming Multiprocessor) utilization, memory utilisation, temperature, power consumption, memory clock rate (mclk), processor clock rate (pclk) (see *Fig. 3.*).
+The device monitoring option provides additional metrics about a GPU-device; in particular, SM (Streaming Multiprocessor) utilization, memory utilization, temperature, power consumption, memory clock rate (mclk), processor clock rate (pclk) (see *Fig. 3.*).
 This information is provided by the command `nvidia-smi dmon`.
-Here one can also specify additional options to select desired metrics: e.g. the command `nvidia-smi pmon -s u` displays the GPU utilisation together with other metrics mentioned above, while the command `nvidia-smi pmon -s m` displays the memory ultilisation combined with various metrics.
+Here one can also specify additional options to select desired metrics: e.g. the command `nvidia-smi pmon -s u` displays the GPU utilization together with other metrics mentioned above, while the command `nvidia-smi pmon -s m` displays the memory utilization combined with various metrics.

 <div align="center">